ibm-cloud-docs/account/email.md

 {: caption="Table 1.
 Required classic infrastructure permissions for receiving user notifications" caption-side="top"}

 Then, go to **Devices** to assign a user access to the specific devices and device types.
 You can also enable future access to all devices of a certain type.
 For more information about setting classic infrastructure permissions, see [Managing classic infrastructure access](/docs/account?topic=account-mngclassicinfra).

+## Managing invitation notifications
+{: invite-notifications}

+Users can receive an invitation link in their notifications and by email to join an account, if they are already members of IBM Cloud.
+User managers can invite any user to the IBM Cloud platform if they have an email address to use for an invite.

+On the {{site.data.keyword.Bluemix_notm}} [Notifications page](https://cloud.ibm.com/user/notifications){: external}, you can use the search field to locate an invitation or filter by the notification type called account.
+You cannot set email preferences for receiving account type notifications.

+Users already present in IBM Cloud will receive an email and a notification with an invitation link.
+If an email address does not correspond to a known user in IBM Cloud, an invitation email gets sent to accept, but users can also choose not to accept the invitation.
+For more information, see [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications) and [Inviting users to an account](/docs/account?topic=account-iamuserinv).

+The invitations expire after 30 days.
+New users to {{site.data.keyword.cloud_notm}} can only accept an invitation by using the invitation link they received through email.
+{: note}

 ## Adding users to a distribution list
 {: distribution-list}